praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p>You...</p>

 <p>What's the word?
-You pretty much like ate everything, which was excellent.</p>
+You pretty much ate everything, which was excellent.</p>

 <p>Did not want to see waste there.</p>